 Q+A: The Lady Elizabeth School, Alicante, Spain

-The Lady Elizabeth School in Alicante (part of the Laude group of international schools in Spain), provides education for boys and girls aged one to eighteen.
-Here the school answers some of our questions and takes us on a virtual tour...
+The Lady Elizabeth School in Alicante (part of the Laude group of international schools in Spain), provides education for boys and girls aged one to eighteen years.
+Here the school answers our questions and takes Winter's readers on a virtual tour...

 What happens when parents visit the school?